Walong landscape Walong War Memorial

 Culture & Heritage

-The Meyor — one of the world's least-known tribes, with a population of roughly 1,000.
-Their beadwork, wet-rice agriculture, Tibetan roots, and a language that is losing speakers every year.
+Meyor tribe is one least-known tribes in the world, with a population of roughly 1,000.
+They can be distinguished by their beadwork, wet-rice agriculture, Tibetan roots and a language that is losing speakers every year.

 Walong War Memorial against mountain backdrop